 Any situation which indicates the presence of a beneficial malfunction should be brought to the attention of the Scorekeeper promptly, who will alert Tournament Officials.
-Any player who intentionally takes advantage of a significant beneficial malfunction may be given a warning and/or have his or her affected ticket interrupted and disqualified by Tournament Officials.
+Any player who intentionally takes advantage of a significant beneficial malfunction may be given a warning and/or have their affected ticket interrupted and disqualified by Tournament Officials.